 For most of us, our home is full of bills, documents, receipts and various other pieces of paper you didn’t file or throw away.

 Cleaning up the paper mess on your desk or tables is vital to get everything under control.

-A good system is to separate paper pieces into three categories: trash, to-do and file.
+A good system is to separate paper pieces into three categories: trash/recycle, shred and file.

-By organizing your paper into those piles, you’ll find it extremely easy to sort it out once and for all.
+By arranging your paper into those piles, you’ll find it easier to sort it out once and for all.

-When you have finished decluttering your interior house, you should move forward to your garage.
+When you have finished decluttering your home’s interior, you should move forward to your garage.